Volunteer Fire Companies

 The East Earl Township Police Department provides police protection in East Earl Township.
 Kevin C. McCarthy, Sr. is Chief of Police.

-He oversees six full-time officers and one or more part-time officers.
+He currently oversees five full-time officers and one or more part-time officers.
 The physical location of the Police Department is 128 Toddy Drive - in the Shady Maple complex.

 Radio Dispatch 911 or 717-354-2211